-Paul Kiritsis is pleased to announce the third Dorothea Dix Award for all those who have overcome or battled mental or physical illness, disability, or injury.
-For 2015-2016, entrants are required to answer one of the following questions in 800-2500 words.
+Paul Kiritsis is pleased to announce the fourth Dorothea Dix Award for all those who have overcome or battled mental or physical illness, disability, or injury.
+For 2017, entrants are required to answer the following question in 800-2500 words.

 Prize: The Tree of Life handmade crystal from Ricaro (valued at $300).
 These crystals are individually handmade and shaped directly at the furnace without the use of any molds.
-The winner will also receive an Amazon Gift Card valued at $500.
+The winner will also receive a Lucid Dreaming Induction Device.

 The Dorothea Dix Award will run for twelve successive years (2014-2026).
 Each of the twelve winners will have their names inscribed on a perpetual trophy and the twelve entries combined will form a core component of a substantial book that Paul Kiritsis will publish on consciousness, illness, and belief.